This site may earn commission from product links. Scores reflect our editorial methodology. Learn more

 Do the bristles wear out?

-Over time and under repeated heavy impacts, the bristles can flatten.
+Over time and under repeated heavy impacts, the bristles can gradually flatten.
 Longevity depends on how much gravel road driving you do.
+Highway-focused owners report good long-term performance.

 Compare With Other Products